-Headings vary according to the number of levels required to present the material most effectively.
-The three most commonly used levels of headings are the centered heading (first level), the flush-left heading or free-standing side-head (second level), and the paragraph heading or paragraph side-head (third level).
+Headings are not required, but they may help organize your work by dividing it into topics and subtopics.
+The most commonly used headings are the centered heading (first level or main heading) and the flush-left heading or free-standing side- head (second level or subheading).
+Some authors break things down further with sub-subheadings by using the paragraph heading or paragraph side-head (third level).
 These are demonstrated in the examples below.
-In some works, the number of levels of headings required may vary from chapter to chapter, but each chapter must begin with the first level heading.
-Except for the paragraph heading (third level), headings are set on a separate line from the text, the differentiation between the levels being indicated by placement and punctuation.
+In some works, the number of levels of headings required may vary from chapter to chapter, but when headings are used within chapters, main headings/first-level headings should be used first.
+See the heading formatting examples below.
 Headings should not be in bold type.

-NOTE: Abbreviations and acronyms should not be used in any headings or titles, unless they are part of the standard nomenclature in the field.
+NOTE: Abbreviations and acronyms should not be used in any headings or titles unless they are part of the standard nomenclature in the field.